 José Rodríguez was elected in 2010 to represent Senate District 29 (SD 29), which includes the counties of El Paso, Hudspeth, Culberson, Jeff Davis, and Presidio.
 He represents both urban and rural constituencies, and more than 350 miles of the Texas-Mexico border.

-Prior to his election to the Texas Senate, Senator Rodríguez served as the El Paso County Attorney for 17 years, where he established an unequaled record of achievement, promoting education, enhancing legal services to protect vulnerable citizens and prevent juvenile crime, increasing County revenues and funding for jobs and economic development, and strengthening community health and environmental quality.
-[As County Attorney]
+Prior to his election to the Texas Senate, Sen. Rodríguez served as the El Paso County Attorney for 17 years, where he established an unequaled record of achievement, improving public safety, enhancing legal services to protect vulnerable citizens, promoting education, increasing County revenues and funding for jobs and economic development, and strengthening community health and environmental quality.

 That level of service to his community continues today as a member of the Texas State Senate.
 Sen. Rodríguez is a staunch advocate for those in need.
 He has proven himself an effective voice for SD 29, passing more than 150 bills during his three sessions in the Texas Senate.
 This includes legislation addressing education, health care, economic development, renewable energy, criminal justice reform, public safety and the courts, ethics and government transparency, and veterans.
 Of note, Sen. Rodríguez passed legislation transforming the Texas Tech University Health Sciences Center at El Paso from a branch of the Lubbock-based health sciences center to an independent, standalone university component of the Texas Tech University System as well as a series of bills to address cheating and accountability in standardized testing in our schools.